senyasor-cell/WinProxGUI/README.md

 On first launch the program will ask you to select the Proxmark folder (Settings → Select Proxmark folder).
 After that, Wiegand formats, hardware version, and the command tree will load automatically.

 🧭 How to Use
-Select Proxmark folder – Settings → Select Proxmark folder… and point to the root directory that contains the client subfolder.
+Select Proxmark folder – go to Settings → Select Proxmark folder… and point to the root directory that contains the client subfolder.

 Choose COM port – the upper‑left combo box lists real system ports.
 Press 🔄 to refresh.